How to Write a Song and Produce Music: A Step-by-Step Guide

 By the end of this article, you will have all the knowledge required to take musical ideas and turn them into a whole song.

-You'll learn to start your creative process with raw material, work around a song's theme, and write memorable melodies.
+You’ll learn to start your creative process with raw material, work around a song’s theme, and write memorable melodies.
+Capturing spontaneous musical ideas is crucial to creating an amazing melody, so make sure to record or note them quickly before they are forgotten.

 So, if you’re ready to learn, let’s get started!